ISKCON Justice Ministry Europe

 - Intake Officers, Case Managers, Investigators, Panellists: Qualified devotees may volunteer or be appointed to these roles, contributing impartiality, fairness, and spiritual integrity to the justice process.

-- Committee Membership: Devotees may serve on JMEC committees (Standing, Appeals, Education & Advisory, Records & Oversight, Communications, Finance), helping to shape policy, review cases, and manage institutional resources.
+- Committee Membership: Devotees may serve on Justice Ministry Europe committees (Standing, Appeals, Education & Advisory, Records & Oversight, Communications, Finance), help shape policy, review cases, and manage institutional resources.

 - Training Programs: Devotees may attend or help deliver workshops on ISKCON Law, ethics, and conflict resolution, strengthening judicial and managerial capacity across the community.